 Vanilla Black, EC4A 1LB

-Service was both friendly and efficient, and clearly aiming towards the higher end of the market without being stuffy (and without insisting on pouring our wine for us).
-Background music was playing throughout our visit, an unusual selection for a restaurant (including the Smiths, the Pixies, and the Rolling Stones), but it was fairly quiet and didn't impede conversation at all.
+Kake and Pippa previously visited on a Friday early evening in July 2015.
+Service was friendly and efficient, and clearly aiming towards the higher end of the market without being stuffy (and without insisting on pouring our wine for us).
+Background music was playing, not too loud.

 Accessibility: One fairly high step up to get in, another step to get to the back part of the seating area, and the toilets are down a flight of stairs with a bend in the middle and a handrail only part of the way down.